POL-G-049, Version 2.1, 23 November 2020

 5.2 When is reasonable adjustment implemented?

-Reasonable adjustment occurs when an applicant for a position or a staff member discloses their disability and agrees to undergo a workstation or workplace modification assessment.
+Reasonable adjustment occurs when an applicant for a position or an employee shares information about their disability, injury or illness and agrees to undergo a workstation or workplace modification assessment.

-Disclosure of a disability can be made at any time.
-Disclosure is most likely to occur:
+Sharing information about a disability, injury or illness can be made at any time.
+Sharing of this information is most likely to occur:

 - at the time of application for a position

-- when an interview or employment is offered
+- when an interview or offer of employment is made

 - when significant changes are made to the person’s role